Query API

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Query SQL method includes the following elements:

-The following example shows the JSON rows array that would be returned from a query like that shown in the cURL example above:
+The following example shows the JSON rows array returned from a query similar to the cURL example above:

 {